-American Leopard Hounds are thought to have been descendants of doggies brought into Mexico via Spanish settlers, after Christopher Columbus discovered the new world.
-It's thought that the breed was then crossed with Mexican dogs.
-Back then, they were referred to as Leopard Dogs and were used for hunting down boar and bear.
+American Leopard Hounds are thought to have been descendants of dogs brought into Mexico via Spanish settlers after Christopher Columbus discovered the new world.
+It's believed that the breed was then crossed with Mexican dogs and they were referred to as Leopard Dogs being used for hunting down boar and bear.
 Though there are no physical records of the origin or development of the American Leopard Hound, they could be one of the oldest in America.
-It's thought that they were probably used to watch over livestock, such as chickens and pigs, with their main job being to keep track of escaping livestock.
+It's thought that they were probably used to watch over the livestock, such as chickens and pigs, with their main job being to keep track of escaping livestock.
 They became a recognised breed in 1998, though they only officially got their name in 2008, having been priorly referred to as Leopard Curs.

 The American Leopard Hound is thought to have descended from hounds brought into Mexico by Spanish conquistadors after Christopher Columbus discovered the new world.
 These hounds were then crossed with Mexican dogs.
 Early settlers brought these dogs, simply called Leopard Dog, from Mexico into the United States to hunt wild boar and bear.
 His exact origins are unclear and the dogs that were used to develop the breed are of unknown origins.
 There is no actual documentation regarding the American Leopard Hound's heritage however, it is thought that the American Leopard Hound is one of the oldest breeds in the Americas used for treeing.